 Apart from that, I do not see how wrong she is in saying that the whole continent of Africa is Characterised by tribal warfare

 Absolutely wrong.
-The vast majority of North Africa was conquered by Arabs.
-The southern region and several other countries were held in the tight grip of colonial powers.
+The vast majority of North Africa was conquered by the Arabs.
+The southern region and several other countries were held in the tight grip of [western] colonial powers.
 The people had to fight to be free.

 that each tribe is consequently ruled by demon gods